Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-q9vl3IKPFWI.md

 ### Transcript

-> will you be adding collisions to drones eventually i don't know radar tower change
+> will you be adding collisions to drones eventually I don't know radar tower change